PaulaBeckett/Project_3_Data_Visualisation/README.md

 ** Use Flask to create an app instance.
--	One option (app route) could be: o	Using Leaflet to plot fire spots. o	Colour gradient based off brightness/intensity. o	Layers to toggle between:
+-	One option (app route) could be:
+ -	Using Leaflet to plot fire spots.
+ - Colour gradient based off brightness/intensity.
+ - Layers to toggle between:
 	the fire type, or
-	the date (data has 5 months, these could be the options) o	More detail could be added using the marker hover.
+	the date (data has 5 months, these could be the options)

+o	More detail could be added using the marker hover.
 -	Another app route option could be: o	A page with charts:
 	This could be a good place to use the new JS library.
 •	An example is Chart.js which has a lot of chart options and tooltips.

 	Options for user dropdown
 •	Day/Night
 •	Fire Type
 •	Date
 •	Satellite
 	Lots of options for charts depending on the choice of user dropdown

 Requirements